andrewferrier/email2pdf/README.md

   a starting point for your own getmailrc to do this.
 Note that the sample will need editing, of course - see the getmail documentation for more information on that.
 Also, it is configured by default to *delete* remote emails from the server once they are converted - be careful with that.
+You might want to consider setting up your crontab something like this:

+    @hourly getmail --verbose | logger

+  This will ensure that getmail is invoked hourly to fetch email, and log its output to syslog.

 ## Packaging for Debian